davdar/maam/writeup/pldi15.markdown

 # Related Work

+Program analysis comes in many forms such as points-to \cite{}, flow
+\cite{dvanhorn:Jones:1981:LambdaFlow}, or shape analysis \cite{} and many others and the literature is vast.
+(See
+\citet{dvanhorn:hind-paste01,dvanhorn:Midtgaard2012Controlflow} for
+surveys.)

 The most directly related work is the development of Monadic Abstract Interpreters (MAI) by \citet{davdar:Sergey:2013:Monalysis}.
 In MAI, interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.
 However, each monad in MAI is designed from scratch for a specific language to have specific analysis properties.